webix-hub/docs/data/api/refs/ui.dataview.md

 - api/link/ui.dataview_onbeforedrag_event.md - fires before the mouse button is pressed and the cursor is moved over a draggable item
 - api/link/ui.dataview_onbeforedragin_event.md - fires before a dragged element is moved over the droppable area
 - api/link/ui.dataview_onbeforedrop_event.md - fires before a dragged element is released over the droppable area
+- api/ui.dataview_onbeforedroporder_event.md - called when dnd reordering has been made, but not applied yet
 - api/link/ui.dataview_onbeforedropout_event.md - fires before a dragged element is released over the droppable area
 - api/link/ui.dataview_onbeforeload_event.md - occurs immediately before data loading has been started
 - api/link/ui.dataview_onbeforerender_event.md - occurs immediately before the component has been rendered